seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **KING EDWARD**
 As wise, as fair; what fond fit can be heard,
-When wisdom keeps the gate as beauty's guard?—
+When wisdom keeps the gate as beauty's guard?--
 It shall attend, while I attend on thee:
 Come on, my lords; here will I host tonight.